bitquery/graphql-docs/docs/Examples/stellar/stellar-liquiditypool-api.md

 # Stellar Liquidity Pools API

-This API allows you to access and analyze effects from Stellar's liquidity pools.
-Effects are specific changes that occur within the ledger due to operations performed on the liquidity pools.
+Track Stellar liquidity pool activity — deposits, withdrawals, and trades — using the Bitquery GraphQL API.

 ## Get Latest Stellar Liquidity Pool Effects for One Pool

-The below query gets the latest effects for a specific liquidity pool, including details about the operation, the transaction, and the pool itself.
+Pull the latest effects for a specific Stellar liquidity pool — operation type, transaction hash, share changes, and currency details.
+[Run the query on the IDE](https://ide.bitquery.io/Latest-XLMAqua-Pool-Updates).

-You can run the query [here](https://ide.bitquery.io/Latest-XLMAqua-Pool-Updates)
+**Variations:** Swap `liquidityPoolId` to watch a different pool, remove it to stream all pools, or add an `operation` filter (e.g., `liquidity_pool_deposit`) to isolate deposits, withdrawals, or trades.

 ```
 query MyQuery {